manishrps/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_05_Lab5_Ex2_Retention_Tags_Policies.md

 1. You should still be logged into LON-CL1 as the **Admin** and into **Microsoft 365** as Holly Dickson.

-2. In Microsoft Edge, in the **Microsoft 365 admin center**, under the **Admin centers** group, select **Compliance** to open the Office 365 Security and Compliance center.
+2. In Microsoft Edge, in the **Microsoft 365 admin center**, under the **Admin centers** group, select **Compliance** to open the Microsoft 365 Compliance center.

-3. In the **Microsoft 365 Compliance** center, in the left-hand navigation pane, select **Information governance**, and then under it select **Archive**.
+3. In the **Microsoft 365 Compliance** center, in the left-hand navigation pane, select **Information governance**.

+4. On the **Information governance** page, the **Labels** tab appears by default.
+In the list of tabs along the top of the page, select **Archive**.

-4. On the **Archive** window, note that the archive mailboxes for all users other than Holly Dickson are **enabled**.
+4. On the **Archive** page, note that the archive mailboxes for all users other than Holly Dickson have a status of **Enabled**.
 These archive mailboxes were enabled when the VM lab environment was built for this training course and these users were preconfigured in the tenant.
-However, since Holly's user account was added in Lab 1, her archive mailbox is **disabled** by default.
+However, since you added Holly's user account in one of the first labs at the start of this course, her archive mailbox is **Disabled** by default.

-5. To enable Holly’s archive mailbox, click on the checkbox near **Holly Dickson** in the user list and select **Enable Archive** in the tools line.
+5. To enable Holly’s archive mailbox, select the check box next to **Holly Dickson** in the user list and then select **Enable Archive** in the menu bar that appears above the list of users.

 6. In the **Warning** dialog box that appears, select **Enable** to confirm this action.

-7. In your Microsoft Edge browser, leave the Office 365 Compliance Center tab open as you will use it in a later task in this lab.
+7. In your Microsoft Edge browser, leave the Microsoft 365 Compliance Center tab open as you will use it in a later task in this lab.

 ### Task 2 – Create an MRM retention tag and policy in the Exchange Admin Center